duckduckgo/pixel-schema/README.md

 * You can utilize a 'shortcut' to point to a common parameter that's predefined in `params_dictionary.json`
   * See `appVersion` in [pixel_guide.json](./tests/test_data/valid/pixels/pixel_guide.json5)
   and [params_dictionary.json](./tests/test_data/valid/params_dictionary.json)
-* Ordering of suffixes matters
+* Unlike suffixes, parameters are order independent

 #### Temporary pixels
 If the pixel is temporary, set an expiration date in the `expires` property.